2010 United States Senate election in Colorado: Campaign

 This was one of the most expensive elections in the nation, as more than $30 million was spent by outside organizations.
 Conservative third party groups hammered Bennet for voting 92% of the time with the Democratic leadership, including voting for healthcare reform and the stimulus package.
 Liberal third party groups called Buck extremist.
 Bennet focused on attacking Buck's views on abortion, which he believed should be banned including those of cases of rape and incest.
-He was also attacked for wanting to eliminate the 17th Amendment and refusing to prosecute an alleged rapist as Weld County district attorney.
+He was also attacked for wanting to eliminate the Seventeenth Amendment and refusing to prosecute an alleged rapist as Weld County district attorney.
 Planned Parenthood mounted a mail campaign, targeting women voters with the warning that "Colorado women can't trust Ken Buck."
 Bennet won the women vote by 17 points according to exit polls.
 After the election, Buck conceded to the Denver Post that the main reason why he lost is because of social issues.